 Have you thought about under-cabinet lighting?
 This popular option for bathroom or kitchen lighting has lots of functional and aesthetic benefits, and it’s a major turn-on for potential home buyers.

-- Under-cabinet lights provide excellent task lighting for cooking and reading recipes.
+- Under-cabinet lighting options provide excellent task lighting for cooking and reading recipes.

 - It illuminates and shows off your backsplash, countertops, and cabinetry.